insight-creative/insight-creative-2018/README.md

 2. [NodeJS](http://nodejs.org) - use the installer.
 (Version at time of initial build 9.3.0)
 3. [GulpJS](https://github.com/gulpjs/gulp) - `$ npm install -g gulp` (mac users may need sudo)
 4. [GraphicsMagick](http://www.graphicsmagick.org/download.html) - this is needed to run gulp-resize
+*Note: the version of ruby installed during the writing of this documentation is `ruby 2.2.6p396`*

 ## 💾 Local Installation